+Do you know the 20 regions of Italy?
 If you're just starting to plan your Italian vacation, you'll soon come to the conclusion that you need to know the regions, their locations, and the unique charateristics that define them.
-In each region, the traditional foods are different.
+As most are derived from ancient city states, the typical food, culture and dialects of language are all different.

 Below is a map of the 20 Italian regions.
 Click or tap each region name to find out more about that region, and get a map of the top cities to visit to open in a new tab.
 Alternatively, you can use the drop-down menu on the upper right of the menu bar above.

 Italy is composed of 20 regions, which are outlined in gray on the map.
 Each region has a different cuisine, and many regions and and provinces have their own dialect of Italian.
 This makes a trip to Italy like a trip to many different countries.

 Perhaps the most popular region of Italy is Tuscany.
 It's large, it's always been a bit "richer" than other regions, and it has quite a variety of things to do.
 On the other hand, unless you head for the northern historic territories of Tuscany, the Lunigiana and Garfagnana, you might feel hemmed in my throngs of tourists during the season.
 There is a price to pay for popularity.
 Like Renaissance art?
 Go to Tuscany.
 Are there surprises in Tuscany?
 How about Etruscan mining in southern Tuscany near Populonia?
 (Ancient Etruscans were fine metalworkers, masters at casting and adept at hammered bronze and iron products.)

 If you favor your hill towns without the crowds, you might consider Umbria, Italy's green heart.